 and provided the text proposal for 38.331 by adding either one of the following two notes to 38.331 5.6.1.4:

-Alt-1:
+Alt-1: NOTE 5: UL TX switching capability is not taken in account when evaluating “the same capabilities of another band combination”.

-Alt-2:
+Alt-2: NOTE 4: When compiling the list of “candidate band combinations”, for a same band combination supporting UL TX switching, two separate entries for the band combination shall be included, for with and without UL TX switching capability.

-Question 3: which solution do companies prefer?
+Question 3a: For 306, which solution do companies prefer?
 Any comments or other text proposals?